 The Montachusett Regional Vocational Technical School District complies with the special education laws known as IDEA at the federal level and Chapter 766 at the state level.
 Students with disabilities are identified, evaluated and determined to be eligible for special education services through the mandated Team process.
-If it is determined at the Team meeting that a student will not make effective progress in regular education classes without specialized assistance, then an Individualized Educational Plan is written by the Team for that student.
-Only students with IEP's can be assigned to special education classes.
+If it is determined at the Team meeting that a student will not make effective progress in regular education classes without specialized assistance, then an Individualized Educational Program is written by the Team for that student.
+Only students with IEPs can receive special education services.